Doing Business in Oman

 Oman's Free Trade Agreements (FTA):

-Oman has Free Trade Agreements (FTA) with China, Korea, Australia, the European Free Trade Association (EFTA), New Zealand, Thailand,
+Oman has Free Trade Agreements (FTA) with China, Korea, Australia, the European Free Trade Association (EFTA), New Zealand, Thailand, and the MERCOSUR.

 - Gulf Cooperation Council (GCC)